Use code to draw with a turtle!

 May 2, 2020 is the deadline for teachers, parents, or guardians to submit student artwork.

 What students need to do the artwork

 A laptop, tablet, or computer with an internet connection.

 How to enter student artwork in 3 steps

-1. Share this link (bit.ly/turtle-art-contest) with your students.
+1. Share the link bit.ly/turtle-art-contest (or bit.ly/concours-art-tortue in French) with your students.
 Clicking it will launch the contest module (email sign-in required).
 NOTE: once you click the link, you may need to click it again to properly launch the notebook.

 2. Follow the module instructions.
 Once your students are happy with their turtle artwork, ask them to send the module file to you.